Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foreign scholarship programs sought by schools and lecturers themselves are often high-level and have few constraints.

 Sharing the school's approach, Associate Professor Hoan said that regardless of the program they study under, including state budget, teachers are still paid full income as if they were working at the school during their entire time studying.
-"Studying for a doctorate is considered a teacher's duty.
-Therefore, teachers who study or work at the school are paid 100% of their income and the same reward regime.
-Thanks to that, teachers can rest assured to study to improve their qualifications and when they return, they will not want to leave the school to go elsewhere," said Mr. Hoan.
+"Studying for a PhD is considered a teacher's duty.
+Therefore, teachers who study or work at the school are paid 100% of their income and receive the same rewards.
+Thanks to that, teachers can rest assured to study to improve their qualifications and when they return, they will not be willing to leave the school to go elsewhere," said Mr. Hoan.

 Proposing more about this policy, Associate Professor Dr. Nguyen Hoang Tu Anh said that the procedures need to be simpler but the process needs to be more effective to better monitor students.
 In addition, there needs to be attention from the Vietnamese Consulate in the host country to monitor and support students when they encounter difficulties.
 "Providing scholarships and sufficient living expenses on time for students is also necessary.
 At some times, the transfer of money to students is slow, causing difficulties in daily life," Associate Professor Anh added.